Learn How to Set Up an Urban Environment with Unreal Engine 5 | Far From Home Part II

 Final Result:

-Final results show variations, all angles and an exploded view for more detail for look dev.
+The final results show variations, all angles and an exploded view for more detail for look dev.

 The Original U.S. WWII Wood Box for MK1A1 Grenades | Prop